Bachelor of Science (BS)

 A unique mix of business and sustainability

-The food service administration bachelor’s degree completion program at WMU-Grand Rapids is ideal for people working in the food industry who want to take a next step toward a managerial or supervisory career.
-The public’s interest has shifted to local food sources, hormone-free meats, waste reduction and other environmentally conscious movements.
-The food service industry must have managers conversant in food systems, food science and sustainability to satisfy an increasingly informed public.
+The foodservice operations and sustainability bachelor’s degree completion program at WMU-Grand Rapids is ideal for people working in the food industry who want to take a next step toward a managerial or supervisory career.
+And whether you are pursuing a career in food production or hospitality, to name just two, you will be equipped with in-depth understanding of sustainable food systems, food science, management principles and business.

 Flexibility is key

-This bachelor’s degree offers a flexible curriculum, so you can tailor the program to meet your needs and prepare for a variety of careers that fall under the broad umbrella of food service.
+This bachelor’s degree offers a flexible curriculum, so you can tailor the program content to meet your needs and prepare for a variety of careers that fall within the food industry.
 You may choose from electives in marketing, finance, chemistry, environmental science and more.

-Further, the FSA program is offered in a hybrid format.
+Further, the program is offered in a hybrid format.
 Most of the coursework is done online and face-to-face classes are scheduled during the evening or on weekends.
-This allows students to balance schoolwork with their jobs and other life commitments.
+This allows you to balance schoolwork with your job and other responsibilities.